 The EGI.eu is supporting ‘grids’ of high-performance computing (HPC) and high-throughput computing (HTC) resources.
 EGI.eu will also be ideally placed to integrate new Distributed Computing Infrastructures (DCIs) such as clouds, supercomputing networks and desktop grids, to benefit the user communities within the European Research Area.

-EGI will collect user requirements and provide support for the current and emerging user communities.
+EGI.eu will collect user requirements and provide support for the current and emerging user communities.
 Support will also be given to the current heavy users of the infrastructure, such as high energy physics, computational chemistry and life sciences, as they move their critical services and tools from a centralised support model to one driven by their own individual communities.

-The EGI community is a federation of independent national and community resource providers, whose resources support specific research communities and international collaborators both within Europe and worldwide.
-EGI.eu, coordinator of EGI, brings together partner institutions established within the community to provide a set of essential human and technical services that enable secure integrated access to distributed resources on behalf of the community.
+The EGI.eu community is a federation of independent national and community resource providers, whose resources support specific research communities and international collaborators both within Europe and worldwide.
+EGI.eu, coordinator of EGI.eu, brings together partner institutions established within the community to provide a set of essential human and technical services that enable secure integrated access to distributed resources on behalf of the community.

 The production infrastructure supports Virtual Research Communities − structured international user communities − that are grouped into specific research domains.
-VRCs are formally represented within EGI at both a technical and strategic level.
+VRCs are formally represented within EGI.eu at both a technical and strategic level.

 VRC Description